 You bought a plant with an infestation

 You’re not a bad plant parent if you bring a plant home and immediately find an infestation.
-It’s not the store’s fault either, as the plant may have had eggs or young bugs hiding in the soil before it even got to the store.
+The plant may have had eggs hiding in the soil before it even got to the store.

 You moved your plants from inside to outside (or vise versa)

-As the weather changes, you might move your plants between inside and outside your home so they get all the sunlight they need.
+As the weather changes, you might move your plants to get more sunlight.
 Be careful when doing this, as infestations normally start from outside your house, and bringing them inside will only make the problem worse.

-When you bring your plants back inside, be sure to give them a good wash with water.
+When you bring your plants back inside, be sure to give them a good wash with a natural anti-pest spray.
 Next, change your plant’s soil with a fresh mix.
-This not only helps keep your plants thriving and healthy, but also prevents other infestations.
+This keeps your plants healthy and prevents new infestations.

 You may have another infestation